EmilStenstrom/friendlybit/comments/2009-02-13-motivation-for-building-for-ie6_comments.md

     is significant if you can drop IE6 support.
 It''s not so much that it''s hard to support, it''s all the time it consumes....
-I know the ins and outs of IE6, I just hate going through hoops to do what it needs, downgrading features because it can''t handle them. ↵↵I''ve come to use your second tactic when customers have few IE6 users that they can''t ignore.
+I know the ins and outs of IE6, I just hate going through hoops to do what it needs, downgrading features because it can''t handle them. \n\nI''ve come to use your second tactic when customers have few IE6 users that they can''t ignore.
 I just make the text readable, and the major flows work as they should, and let the design look a bit messy.
-Always with a warning, and a message for the user to upgrade. ↵↵I agree that we can find worse browsers than IE6 to support, but I think that''s beside the point.
+Always with a warning, and a message for the user to upgrade. \n\nI agree that we can find worse browsers than IE6 to support, but I think that''s beside the point.
 We need a better environment to be productive in, and that requires the immediate death of IE6. *Loads gun*'